gilby125/mcp-oci-server/README.md

 - Use IAM policies to limit the permissions of the OCI user
 - Regularly rotate API keys and access tokens
 - Consider using instance principals when running on OCI compute instances
+- **Always use read-only mode for testing and exploration**

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Run tests: `npm test`
+5. Submit a pull request

 ## License